felipelino/java-hands-on/README.md

 *Add Spring Dependencies*

 * [spring-boot-starter-web](https://www.baeldung.com/spring-boot-starters): Allow application to answer REST HTTP
-* [Spring Actuator](https://spring.io/guides/gs/actuator-service/): Add endpoints useful to debug application
+* [Spring Actuator](https://spring.io/guides/gs/actuator-service/): Adds endpoints that are useful to monitor or debug your application
-* [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream): To publish and listen kafka topics (or other kind of queues as: Kafka, AWS Kinesis, RabbitMQ)
+* [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream): To publish and listen to kafka topics (or other kind of queues as: Kafka, AWS Kinesis, RabbitMQ)
 * [Spring Data Cassandra](https://spring.io/projects/spring-data-cassandra): To access Cassandra